-FREEDOM, the new record from Amen Dunes (aka New York songwriter Damon McMahon), is first and foremost a study of desperate men.
+FREEDOM – the fifth album from Amen Dunes (aka New York songwriter Damon McMahon) – is first and foremost a study of desperate men.

 In a rare interview with Aquarium Drunkard, Damon described the album as “a relinquishing of self through an exploration of self”.
 It’s an obtuse way of saying the loose character sketches that make up the album are representative of his own masculine ID and the ritualistic casting-off of these notions of a male sense of self.